a2_htabf3qumyfr

 • Safety and security

-Ask Open-Ended Questions Encourage dialogue by asking questions like:
+I encourage dialogue by asking questions like:

 • "How do you feel about the upkeep of the house these days?"